ropensci/roweb3/content/blog/2023-10-03-help-needed-issues/index.md

 You can also add the "help wanted" label to a bug report or feature request someone else opened in your package!
 With a bit of luck, the issue creator themselves will be able to participate 🎉 .

-### The topics you choose: delegating out of necessity or willingness to grow your team
+### Topics you could use help on: delegating or willingness to grow your team

-Now sometimes there are some upkeep or enhancement ideas you have for your package for which you don't have time right now, or that are not urgent.
+Now sometimes there are some upkeep or enhancement ideas you have for your package for which you don't have time right now, or which are not urgent.
 For instance, [updating the testing infrastructure to testthat third edition](https://github.com/ropensci/geojsonio/issues/183), or [adding terra support to a spatial package](https://github.com/ropensci/landscapetools/issues/33).
 By listing them in your issue tracker,

 - you show curious users that they're on your mind,
-- you can organize your own work...
+- you can organize your own work,
-- and you can receive external help if you signal it's ok, with the "help wanted" label.
+- and you can receive external help, especially if you explicitly solicit help with the "help wanted" label.

 ## Polish your issue and contributing guide